Here is the list of 14 trails and tracks for cycling in Singapore:

 Bicycle Rental In Singapore

-There are many other rental service providers which allows you to cruise through the city.
+Many other rental service providers allow you to cruise through the city.
 Some of them are:

-This service is located in the centre of the town and becomes convenient for the customers to rent it out.
+This service is located in the town center and is convenient for the customers to rent out.
 They provide guides to customers about the routes where there is no traffic.

 Cost: SGD 20 per hour